Symoon07/Centipede/README.md

 # Centipede

-2D arcade style game made with pygame inspired by the book Lord of the Flies by William Golding
+Recreation of the arcade game Centipede in Java.

 ## Contributors